mattkae/github-multi-repo-pull-request-tool/README.md

 npm run start
 ```

-Then follow the prompts o create your pull requests.
+Then follow the prompts to create your pull requests.
 That's it!